Cheezy23/MNIST_Project/README.md

 - [Tensorflow](https://www.tensorflow.org) <br> `pip install tensorflow`

-## How To Run
+## How To Run Jupyter
 First start by cloning this repo to a directory on you device.
 You then need to make sure you have Anacona installed at version 4.7.12 or later.
-Navigate to the project directory in Terminal, then run the command `jupyter notebook` or `jupyter lab` tho I had some issues with `lab` so `notebook` is a safer option.
+Navigate to the project directory in Terminal, then run the command `jupyter notebook` or `jupyter lab` tho I had some issues with `lab` so i would advise you use `notebook` as it is a safer option.

+This will open up your default browser with a GUI you can use to open the MNIST_Dataset_project.ipynb in a notebook.

+## How to run Server and Webapp

 ## References